Cobalt is currently best known as an important ingredient in lithium-ion batteries, but there are plenty of other cobalt uses to know.

 Similarly, the first versions of lithium-ion batteries were found to be too reactive, resulting in battery fires.
 These batteries have been stabilized and now contain up to 60 percent cobalt per cell.

 Demand for rechargeable batteries has risen sharply in the last couple of decades.
-Case in point: in the mid-1990s, only 1 percent of cobalt was used in electronics, but now “around 10 percent of global cobalt production goes into smartphones,” according to Marc Grynberg, CEO of electric car battery maker Umicore (OTC Pink:UMICF,EBR:UMI).
+In the mid-1990s, only 1 percent of cobalt was used in electronics.
+However, more recent figures show that 50 percent of the cobalt produced globally is currently consumed by the battery industry.

-This number is expected to continue to rise due to increased demand for smartphones, electric cars and other electronics that require rechargeable batteries.
+This number is expected to continue to rise due to increased demand for smartphones, electric vehicles (EVs) and other electronics that require rechargeable batteries.

-Electric cars in particular have become a huge source of demand for cobalt in recent years.
+EVs in particular have become a huge source of cobalt demand in recent years.
 They are powered by lithium-ion batteries, and as noted, cobalt is one of the key raw materials in these batteries.

-As yet, it is not possible to totally replace cobalt, but some battery makers are trying to do so due to the stigma of human rights violations associated with its mining, particularly in the Democratic Republic of Congo.
-Cobalt production in the African country is about 60 percent of the world’s total supply, with most cobalt mined as by-product of copper.
+The battery industry is also working to reduce its reliance on cobalt due to the stigma of human rights violations associated with its mining, particularly in the Democratic Republic of Congo.
+Cobalt production in the country accounts for about 60 percent of the world’s supply, with most cobalt mined as a by-product of copper.

 Cobalt uses: Superalloys and beyond